 "I am standing right behind you Ab.
 Don't yell.
 Your two daughters got home very late last night.
 Hera did not get in until the gardener opened the back gate.
 Really Abraham you lock this mansion up like it was a fortress at night.
 How do you expect your girls to get home at a decent hour."

-Like most marriages this was a long running argument between domineering husband/father and wife/protective mother.
-Normally Abraham Feelgood would have relished a long argument with his wife,.
+Like most marriages this was a long running argument between domineering husband and protective mother.
+Normally Abraham Feelgood would have relished a long argument with his wife.
 But this morning he was brimming with news so he said in a hurried tone of voice,

 "Never mind all that, I know at least one of my daughters was not wasting any time last night.
 Guess who just called me to tell me the good news?"

 Mary replied in a worried tone of voice,

 "Oh Abraham you know you hate it when I guess right.
 Just tell me."

 But her husband was full of himself this morning so he insisted.
 In a superior tone of voice he said to her,

 "You will never guess this time.
 I have been clever!
 Never let you in on this secret.
 No you will never guess.
 Come on guess.
 Unless you are too sacred."

 Resigned to disappointing her husband once again Mary used her softest tone of voice to reply to her husband's gloating,